-Report of the Panel:
+Report of the Committee

-Within ten (10) business days of concluding their investigation, the three-member panel shall complete a written report of their findings, including a summary of each witness's statement, the panel's supported conclusion as to whether the respondent has violated this policy and a recommendation as to any steps necessary to remedy the problem.
-A copy of the report that does not identify complainant or adverse witnesses by name will be provided to the complainant and the respondent and he or she will be given five (5) business days to comment on the report either orally or in writing.
-The report and any responses will be given to the complainant's Project Director who shall render a decision within five (5) business days of any steps necessary to remedy the problem and appropriate disciplinary action if any.
+Within ten (10) business days of concluding their investigation, the Committee shall complete a written report of their findings, including a summary of each witness's statement, the Committee's supported conclusion as to whether the respondent has violated this policy and a recommendation as to any steps necessary to remedy the problem.
+The report shall address any evidence offered or identified by the complainant.
+A copy of the report that does not identify complainant or adverse witnesses by name will be provided to the complainant and the respondent and they will be given five (5) business days to comment on the report either orally or in writing.
+The report and any responses will be given to the complainant's Project Director or Senior Manager, with a copy to the union's designee.
+The Project Director or Senior Manager shall render a decision within five (5) business days of any steps necessary to remedy the problem and appropriate disciplinary action if any.

 In the event that the complaint involves a Project Director, the report and any responses will be given to the Executive Director who shall render a decision within five (5) business days of any steps necessary to remedy the problem and appropriate disciplinary action if any.
+A copy of the decision will be provided to the complainant, respondent, and union's designee.